Total Testosterone

 Total testosterone levels fluctuate naturally throughout the day and can change over weeks to months.

-Tracking testosterone over time helps distinguish persistent hormonal shifts from short term variability related to sleep, stress, illness, or testing conditions.
-Longitudinal trends are especially important for individuals using testosterone replacement therapy, where day to day variation is expected.
+Tracking testosterone over time helps distinguish sustained hormonal shifts from short term variability related to sleep, stress, illness, menstrual phase, or testing conditions.

-Consistent testing conditions make trend interpretation more meaningful than reacting to a single result.
+Consistent testing conditions make trend interpretation more meaningful.

 What Is Total Testosterone?